-The HTC U11 packs a 5.5-inch screen, and measures 153.9 x 75.9 x 7.9mm.
-So that's larger than the S8, but with a smaller screen.
+The HTC U11 features a 5.5-inch screen.
+Unfortunately, HTC hasn't joined the 2017 trend of reducing the bezel size, so the phone measures 153.9 x 75.9 x 7.9mm.
+That's larger than the S8, but with a smaller screen.

 The display itself looks great.
 You've got a Quad HD (2560 x 1440) resolution and Super LCD 5 display tech.
 It's very bright and, sharp, colourful.
-Impressive from what we've seen so far.

 Below is a gallery of the same phone viewed from different angles: